gkim65/2020_ElectionBlogPost_gov1347/BlogPosts/blog9.md

 Finally, the results are in. *Drum-roll please...*

 Congratulations to **Joe Biden** who officially is now our **46th President Elect of the United States!** It was exciting to follow the progress of this election for the past 10 weeks, especially as it was the first election I could truly participate in as a voter!
-Now, politics aside of how you feel about the election result itself, lets start our post election reflection of how our model fared with the actual election results!
+Now, politics aside of how you feel about the election result itself, lets start our post election reflection of how well our model predictions fared with the actual election!

 ## Model Recap